 This document assumes that you have a basic understanding of the Eon Mode architecture and references new Eon mode concepts like communal storage, depot, and shards.
 Make sure you are familiar with these concepts.
 You can find details about Eon Mode architecture in Eon Mode Architecture.

 In Eon Mode, communal storage is like a data lake that can store unlimited data.
+A Vertica node in Eon mode must have local storage for writing depot, catalog, and temp data.
 Sizing for Eon Mode depends on the following factors:

 • Working Data Size: The amount of data on which most of your queries will operate.

 • Depot Location: To get the fastest response time for frequently executed queries, you must provision a depot large enough to hold your working data set.
 When loading data, Vertica must write uncommitted ROS files into the depot before uploading to communal storage.
 Vertica will evict files from the depot to make space for new files, if the free space in the depot is not sufficient.
 The amount of data concurrently loaded into Vertica cannot be larger than the sum of depot location sizes across all nodes.

 • Data Location:.Data location is used for data files that belong to temporary tables and temporary data from sort operators that spill to disk.
 When loading data into Vertica, the sort operator may spill to disk and depending on the size of the load, Vertica may do the sort in multiple merge phases.
 If temporary data written to disk runs out of disk space.
 The amount of data concurrently loaded into Vertica cannot be larger than the sum of temp location sizes across all nodes divided by 2.

 • Catalog Location.
 The catalog size depends on the number of database objects per shard and the number of shard subscriptions per node.
 Most of our large customers will have a catalog directory less than 25GB.